adv3.hfile | source file |

 0x0002

-use ‘and’ before the tens - 125 is ‘one hundred and twenty-five’ rather
+use 'and' before the tens - 125 is 'one hundred and twenty-five' rather than 'one hundred twenty-five'

 0x0004

-put a comma after each power group - 123456 is ‘one hundred twenty-three
+put a comma after each power group - 123456 is 'one hundred twenty-three thousand, four hundred fifty-six'

 0x0001